 Hanging 2-Dimensional Works

 The most important factor to consider when hanging original paintings or works on paper is that they are meant to be seen!
-We know this seems obvious, but many people forget this point when placing their works on their walls.
+We know this seems obvious, but many people forget this point when placing their original art on their walls.
 For optimal viewing, the ideal height to hang your painting is at eye level.
-It can be tricky to eyeball the perfect eye level height, and most people end up hanging art too high.
+It can be tricky to eyeball the perfect eye level height, and most people end up hanging original art too high.
 Luckily, art handlers have a simple formula that takes the guesswork out of this process.
 Traditionally, the center of a painting should hang 63 inches from the floor.
 Bring out your handy tape measure and use this formula to determine where to place your hanging hardware:

 (painting height/2) - inches from top of frame to top of hanging hardware + 63

 • Last, add 63 inches to this new number, and that is where your nail, screw or other hanging hardware should go into the wall.

 Let's say that you have a piece that is 24” high.
 The distance from the top of the frame to the hardware is 6.5 inches.
 12″ – 6.5″ = 5.5″.
 Add 63 to the difference, and you will install the hardware at 68.5” up the wall.

 While sometimes this calculation doesn't work out exactly- for instance, if you are hanging an art piece over a mantle - it is a great starting point for hanging works of art in your home.
 The most important thing to remember is to always be sure that all artworks on the same wall have a consistent center height.
 The only exception is if you are hanging "salon style," meaning that you have multiple paintings in your art collection that cover the entire wall